Aayush895/React-Redux/README.md

 The method takes an object that consists of all the `action methods`(or action creators) and the dispatch the method as arguments.
 This method binds the `action methods` with the dispatch method thereby removing the necessity of passing the `action methods` inside the dispatch method.
 Now we can directly call the methods without the dispatch method.

 - combineReducers: If you have more than one reducer functions and want to use it then you cannot do so since the `createStore` function takes only one single reducer function.
 So `combineReducer` as the name suggests takes multiple reducers and combines them into one single reducer so that we can pass it in the `createStore` function and use multiple reducers as the need arises in the application.

+# Redux Toolkit

+The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:

+- "Configuring a Redux store is too complicated"
+- "I have to add a lot of packages to get Redux to do anything useful"
+- "Redux requires too much boilerplate code"

+Redux Toolkit also includes a powerful data fetching and caching capability that we've dubbed "RTK Query".
+It's included in the package as a separate set of entry points.
+It's optional, but can eliminate the need to hand-write data fetching logic yourself.

+Redux Toolkit includes these APIs:

+- configureStore(): wraps createStore to provide simplified configuration options and good defaults.
+It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes redux-thunk by default, and enables use of the Redux DevTools Extension.

+- createReducer(): that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
+In addition, it automatically uses the immer library to let you write simpler immutable updates with normal mutative code, like state.todos[3].completed = true.

+- createAction(): generates an action creator function for the given action type string.

+- createSlice(): accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.

+- combineSlices(): combines multiple slices into a single reducer, and allows "lazy loading" of slices after initialisation.
+createAsyncThunk: accepts an action type string and a function that returns a promise, and generates a thunk that dispatches pending/fulfilled/rejected action types based on that promise

+- createEntityAdapter: generates a set of reusable reducers and selectors to manage normalized data in the store The createSelector utility from the Reselect library, re-exported for ease of use.